AndyThirtover/IllustratorScripts/README.md

 # IllustratorScripts
 Scripts for Adobe Illustrator

-These are help scripts that automate the construction of gauges and graphs.
+These are helper scripts that automate the construction of gauges and graphs.
+It's a real pain to construct these by hand, so on the principle of 'If you do something three times - get a computer to do it' I've create these scripts.

 The plan here is to layout the values, circles, ticks and grids as needed.